Barholle 4 Philly

 Philadelphia Schools for Philadelphia Citizens

-- Restore faith in the School District of Philadelphia by soliciting input for structural reforms within the district through community meetings held around the city at each of the neighborhood schools.
+- Restore faith in the School District of Philadelphia by soliciting input for structural reforms through community meetings held around the city at each of the neighborhood schools.

 - Freeze and reduce city funding to charter schools.
 Insist on fairer funding mechanisms for students in charters and freeze future charters until the charter system has been revised.

-- Each school should be run by people within the community, prioritizing hiring of people who live proximate to the school or in demographically similar adjacent communities.
+- Each school should ideally be run by people within the community; prioritization of hiring should be given to residents who live proximate to the school or in demographically similar adjacent communities.
 Philadelphia residents should be given higher priority in hiring.

 - A Commission for Democratizing the Philadelphia School District will be created with the intent of closing and reopening the district under a new, more democratic structure.